James M. McIntosh

-James McQueen McIntosh (1828 – March 7, 1862) was a career American soldier who served as a brigadier general in the Confederate Army during the Civil War.
+James McQueen McIntosh (c.
+1828 – March 7, 1862) was a career American soldier who served as a brigadier general in the Confederate Army during the Civil War.
 Noted as an aggressive and popular leader of cavalry, he was killed in action at the Battle of Pea Ridge.

 Birth and early years

 McIntosh was born at Fort Brooke (at today's Tampa), Florida Territory, while his Georgia-born father was on active duty in the U.S. Army.
 His younger brother was future Union general John Baillie McIntosh.
 They were descended from a Revolutionary War commander, and their great-great uncle was General Lachlan McIntosh.
 Their father, a colonel, was killed in action during the Battle of Molino del Rey.